-We distribute our products directly to patients.
-For any of our products sold to patients covered by private payers, such as commercial insurance companies, we recognize revenues from such sales upon shipment of our products.
+For any of our products sold to patients covered by private payers, such as commercial insurance companies, revenue is recognized upon shipment.
 A product is not shipped until we have received a prescription from a physician for our products and, as applicable, receipt of prior authorization from payers.
-At shipment, we invoice the payer for the total product price and we recognize revenue as a percentage of the invoice based on the policies and payment history of the applicable payer, net of estimated uncollectible patient copayments.
-The payment history of the applicable payer is drawn from our actual payment experience over the past year.
-Any differences in payments received as compared to our estimates are recognized in the period in which we actually receive payment for the product.
-Over time, we adjust the ultimate collection estimates to reflect these differences.
+At shipment, we invoice the payer for the total product price and we recognize revenue in the amount of cash consideration anticipated to be received based on the transaction price.
 After the insurance payer has remitted payment, we separately invoice the patient for their portion of the payment obligation, such as copayments and deductibles.
+The transaction price is determined based on the payment history of the applicable payer drawn from actual write-off and collections experience from the payer over a rolling 12-month period, as well as historical patient collections.

-For our products sold to Medicare patients, we recognize revenues from such sales upon shipment of our products, which can occur only after we have received a prescription from a physician and all applicable Medicare documentation is obtained.
-For Flexitouch system sales, we estimate the revenue on each shipment to a Medicare patient as a percentage of the total invoice based on collection history.
-While we have contracted rates with Medicare, to the extent any claims for reimbursement are denied, we will recognize any necessary adjustments in the period for which the adjustment is made or can be estimated.
+For our products sold to Medicare patients, we recognize revenues from such sales upon shipment of our products, which can occur only after we have received a prescription from a physician and all applicable patient documentation is obtained.
+The transaction price for our Actitouch and Entre systems is determined based on the payment history using the same methodology as our private insurers.
+A portion of our claims for our Flexitouch system are initially denied and thereupon enter the appeals process, which can be lengthy.
+We assess the variable consideration for each of these claims as a percentage of the total invoice price based on ultimate approval and collection history.